genesis-x/xgsmnsetup/Update.md

 chmod +x xgsudpate.sh
 bash xgsudpate.sh

-When it is done installing, you can check if your node was updated to by using:
+When it is done installing, you can check if your node was updated by using:

 genesisx-cli | grep version